nu-nlp/word-language-model/README.md

+# Setup

+Go to the root and run: `conda env create -f environment.yml` Your conda environment is named `wml`.

 # Word-level language modeling RNN

 This example trains a multi-layer RNN (Elman, GRU, or LSTM) on a language modeling task.